How Much do Manufactured Homes Cost?

 |ESTIMATED TOTAL + HST:||$39,800.00||+|

-*PLEASE NOTE THE FIGURES ARE ROUGH ESTIMATES AS OF NOV 12 2020.
+*PLEASE NOTE THE FIGURES ARE ROUGH ESTIMATES AS OF APR 17 2021.
 FINAL COSTS WILL VARY GREATLY DEPENDING ON YOUR SPECIFIC SITE REQUIREMENTS AND GEOGRAPHIC LOCATION.
+PRICES ARE SUBJECT TO CHANGE WITHOUT NOTICE.
+PLEASE REQUEST A QUOTATION BY EMAIL TO CONFIRM ACCURATE ESTIMATES.

 A Town lot may be serviced, and save you the expense of installing a well and septic (approx. $20,000).